Hanson-Sun/particle-physics-engine/README.md

   - seems to have a tendency to lose energy when constraints are used.
   - !!! i seem to have an issue with understanding when to change velocity in behavior. (consider velocity change in constraint)
 - Vector2D modify methods are inconsistent for some reason --> test this

+Notes:
+i think ill leave the rendering step with more freedom to the users

+theres a setSolverUpdate() function that is like unity's Update() but kind of different...